 By default NetTools will use the domain the workstation is joined to define the AD it talks to and the user context that NetTools is executed under to provide the credentials used to access the AD.
 In most case this is sufficient, however, there are a number of scenario where you might want to connect to different AD or use a different set of credentials, Connection Profiles provide this ability.

-Multiple Connection Profiles can be defined, that can be used to select different domains, specify the domain controller, different credentials, different authentication method, AD paging and page size, or SSL binds.
+Multiple Connection Profiles can be defined, these can be used to select different domains, specify the domain controller, different credentials, different authentication method, AD paging and page size, or SSL binds.
 Once Connection Profiles are defined they can be selected on per feature basis or a Connection Profile can be set as default and that Connection Profile will be used if no server or profile is selected.

 If no profiles are defined then NetTools will continue to use the default domain of the workstation and credentials of the user context executing NetTools when connecting the AD.